 - add broccoli florets with cheese too!

-Other ways of cooking baked potatoes that are great:
+Ways of cooking baked potatoes

 - Crockpot baked potatoes